kitoshi/2911-Agile-front/README.md

 ## Usage

-1. npm start to run on https://localhost:3000(default)
+1. open home.html to view the web page.
 2. For production, frontend can be hosted on [heroku](https://dashboard.heroku.com/).
 We used their [SDK](https://devcenter.heroku.com/articles/heroku-cli) to port to the cloud service by command line in the code editor.

 <!-- ROADMAP -->